DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors.md

 If you need to get all state properties of the DOM element at once call the selector with the `await` keyword like you would do with regular async functions.
-It returns a *DOM Node Snapshot* that contains information about the node's size, position, classes, parent and child nodes, etc.
+It returns a *DOM Node Snapshot* that contains [all property values](dom-node-state.md) exposed by selector in single object.
-It exposes [API](dom-node-state.md) that is similar to DOM objects.

 ```js